hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 1. Who are you and why are you writing this book?
 2. Is there a market for the book?
 3. What are the complementary or competitive titles already on the shelves?
-4. How are you reach the market?
+4. How will you reach the market?
-5. What is your existing platform, or traditional and online, they can support the book?
+5. What is your existing platform, both traditional and online, that can support the book?
 6. What are your plans to promote the book?
 7. Do you have any special endorsements?